• Skip to primary navigation

 I love birth photos.
 The ones with the exhausted new mom clutching her naked new baby in sheer joy.
 Love to see them, and love to hear the stories behind them.

 But, I don’t have one of those.
-Or at least I didn’t with my first baby.
+Or at least I didn’t with my first baby.Birth happens once.
+It's one day.
+Lord willing, there will be thousands to follow.
+Live for the thousands.

 I have this kind of awkward picture that I’ve only let a handful of people close to me see.
 (I’m letting you see it now because I realize a whole blog post about a picture I won’t let you see would drive any normal person crazy.)

 Let’s start with how my baby looks in the photo.
 He was fully swaddled and wearing a hat when I first saw him and the picture was snapped.
 Not naked.
 Not natural.
 No skin to skin like I had long anticipated.
 Because he was two weeks late, there was a LOT of meconium in my fluid, so he had to be whisked away to a team of pediatricians who made sure he didn’t inhale any of the yucky stuff.
 I was so deeply fortunate to get him just minutes later, healthy and meconium-free.
-But not naked
+But not nakedunnamed-3

 And then there are my eyes.
 They’re red, puffy and glassy, not from tears of joy, but because I had just spent the past two hours crying hysterically.
 Why?
 Because two hours and thirty seconds ago, I found out I needed an emergency c-section and every hope I had for my natural water birth was crushed down to nothing.
 My impending c-section made me feel ashamed, like I was failing or cheating at natural birth.